 Once a melody is loaded, press play to start playing.
 Follow the visual guide on the screen, and the audio guide.
+You can also turn on error silence, so only the notes that are part of the melodies are active and the rest of the notes are muted.

-The visual guide shows a round chronometer, which indicates the duration of the note, and a line that directs to the following note.
+The visual guide shows a round chronometer, which indicates the duration of the note, and an arrow that directs to the following note: